 - Assisting with menu completion, eating, and drinking

-- Accompanying/assisting the patient with walking and exercise (per nurse or physical therapist instruction)
+- Accompanying or assisting the patient with walking and exercise (per nurse or physical therapist instruction)

-- Supporting the patient through enjoyable activities such as reading to them or playing cards.
+- Supporting the patient through enjoyable activities such as reading aloud or playing cards.

 - Communication and documentation: Volunteers communicate any concerns about patient well-being and any identified patient needs to nursing staff.
-They also record information on a “volunteer documentation and handover record” form, such as the patient's general condition and disposition, amount of food and fluids given to the patient, and activities and/or conversations (including the patient's response).
-At the end of the shift, the volunteer places the form in a designated folder at the nursing station, and consults with staff to update the patient priority list that identifies the order in which nurses should attend to patients.
-After discharge, the volunteer removes the forms from the folder and gives them to the ward clerk for inclusion in the patient’s medical file.
+They also record information on a “volunteer documentation and handover record” form, such as the patient's general condition and disposition, amount of food and fluids given to the patient, and activities and conversations (including the patient's response).
+At the end of the shift, volunteer place the form in a designated folder at the nursing station, and consult with staff to update the patient priority list that identifies the order in which nurses should attend to patients.
+After discharge, the volunteers remove the forms from the folder and give them to the ward clerk for inclusion in the patient’s medical file.

 ResultsVolunteers and staff think that the program has had a beneficial effect on patient outcomes, including nutrition and hydration status, safety, and emotional well-being.
 Although definitive evidence is not available, the program appears to have reduced patient falls, but did not have a meaningful impact on LOS, use of antipsychotic medications, or mortality.

-Moderate: The evidence consists of a prospective cohort study that compared patient falls, length of stay (LOS), use of antipsychotic medications, and mortality rates in a facility implementing the program to the same measures in a somewhat similar facility not implementing it (although this facility had a lower-risk patient population); other evidence includes post-implementation questionnaire feedback from staff and volunteers involved in the program.
+Moderate: The evidence consists of a prospective cohort study that compared patient falls, length of stay (LOS), use of antipsychotic medications, and mortality rates in a facility implementing the program with the same measures in a somewhat similar facility not implementing it (although this facility had a lower risk patient population); other evidence includes post-implementation questionnaire feedback from staff and volunteers involved in the program.

 - Improved patient well-being and less staff stress: A pilot test in Bega Hospital found that all volunteers and 96 percent of staff think that the program had a beneficial effect on several measures of patient well-being, including nutrition, hydration, safety, and emotional status (including level of anxiety and agitation).
 Nurses appreciated being supported in patient care (which reduces the amount of pressure on them) and think that the program should be instituted permanently.

-- (Possibly) fewer falls: A 6-month study comparing key outcomes at Bega Hospital and a similar facility (59-bed Moruya Hospital) found that the program appears to have reduced falls, with 5 falls at Bega (representing 8 percent of patients), compared to 8 falls (15 percent of patients) at Moruya.
+- (Possibly) fewer falls: A 6-month study comparing key outcomes at Bega Hospital and a similar facility (59-bed Moruya Hospital) found that the program appears to have reduced falls, with five falls at Bega (representing 8 percent of patients), compared with eight falls (15 percent of patients) at Moruya.
 However, this difference did not meet the test of statistical significance.
 That said, program leaders think that the program's impact on falls may be understated because Bega Hospital treats more patients with dementia and dementia with delirium, suggesting a higher risk of falls.

 - No apparent change in other outcomes: The study cited above found no difference between the two hospitals with respect to LOS, use of antipsychotic medication, or mortality.
 Again, program leaders interpret these findings as positive given the greater prevalence of dementia and dementia/delirium at Bega Hospital.